 It took me years to be able to try additional supports, such as meditation and mindfulness practices

 So glad you healed, let’s go!

 Many people will also (incorrectly) assume that when you look better, everything’s back to normal.

-Al used a cane for over a year after he broke his acetebulum.
+Al used a cane for over a year after he broke his acetabulum.

-Initially, it was because that was the only way that he could walk (once he recovered enough.).
+Initially, it was because that was the only way that he could walk (once he recovered enough to relearn how).

 Later, it was a good way to signal that he needed some extra space, even though he didn’t always need the cane to walk.

 Now, it sits in the car, available if he needs it, but mostly unused.